FIND YOUR NEAREST RECYCLING POINT

 You can recycle your low energy light bulbs at locations across the UK, find the one closest to you

-Low energy light bulbs use up to 80% less energy than old fashioned bulbs, but to do this, they need a small amount of mercury which is why they can’t be thrown away in your bin.
+Compact fluorescent lamps (CFLs) are low energy light bulbs.
+They use up to 80% less energy than old fashioned bulbs, but to do this, they need a small amount of mercury which is why they can’t be thrown away in your bin.

 The typical amount of mercury in a florescent lamp is between 1.2 to 4mg, and in a domestic compact florescent lamp (CFL) this equates to the tip of a ballpoint pen.